NandiniBhamidi/kpi-dashboard/readme.md

 - Personnel Resources (how long will this take/when can this start)

 **Financial analysts**:
-- Cost of maintenance (daily, Iekly, monthly, quarterly, yearly)
+- Cost of maintenance (daily, weekly, monthly, quarterly, yearly)
 - Long Term financial impact (how much is going to be saved vs. cost of doing nothing)

 **Operational teams**: